A broad term to describe the study of phenomena associated with survival of consciousness after death

 The first formal scientific research of the subject started in the 1920s by Sir William Barrett, a professor of physics.
 He published a book called “Deathbed Visions” and noted several consistencies in the cases.
 He concluded that it didn’t make a difference if the patient believed in an afterlife, most of the patients studied were receiving no medications, and the patients stated that the visitors were there to take them away.
 Dr. Karlis Osis did a study in the 1960s that confirmed Barrett’s findings.
 In the 1970s Dr. Osis was joined by Dr. Erlendur Haraldssen in studies that resulted in the publishing of “At The Hour of Death,” in which they conclude that out of those conscious before death, one half to two thirds report such visions.

 Ghosts and Apparitions

-Although there is a current proliferation of “ghost-hunters,” there are many credible researchers who have been studying the subject for decades.
-Paranormal researcher Loyd Auerbach, MS is an authority on the subject (www.mindreader.com).
-Some other researchers include William Roll, PhD, Alan Gauld, PhD, and Barry Taff, PhD.
+Although there is a current proliferation of “ghost-hunters” who are not legitimate, there are many credible researchers who have been studying the subject for decades.
+Paranormal researcher Loyd Auerbach, MS is an authority on the subject, and other researchers in the field have included William Roll, PhD, Alan Gauld, PhD, and Barry Taff, PhD.

 After Death Communication